Toggle Navigation

 Gates under construction Closed with water flooding the riverside path

-Wet weather coupled with high winds at the start of 2020 created very High Water levels in the River Deben causing the floodgates to be closed to protect the waterfront's Whisstocks Square.
+Wet weather coupled with high winds can create very High Water levels in the River Deben causing the floodgates to be closed to protect the waterfront's Whisstocks Square.
 These glass-topped gates are at the lowest level of any of the Woodbridge gates, so they are the first to be closed.
 When they are closed there is still access to the Square from Tide Mill Way.
 They weigh 3.5 tons and are 11 metres in length, so it is quite a lengthy process to move them.
 After closure a seal at the base is inflated to make them watertight.
-A timelapse video of them being closed can be seen on the Woodbridge Town Council website by searching Floodgates.

 ooOOOoo